Part-DB/Part-DB-legacy/development/package_output/readme.txt

         - data/backup/* (except index.html)
         - data/log/* (except index.html)
         - data/media/* (except .htaccess)
-    6. check if there directories are NOT in the archive:
+    6. check if these directories are NOT in the archive:
         - .svn/
         - development/
-        - documentation/dokuwiki/data/cache/
+        - documentation/dokuwiki/data/cache/*
-        - documentation/dokuwiki/data/tmp/
+        - documentation/dokuwiki/data/tmp/*
     7. check if .htaccess exists in the main directory and in data/